mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ![medium](/images/lifetime-select-outputs.png)

-This will forward all members of the audience to the Output.
+All members of the audience are forwarded to the output.

 Calculated audience will remain in the **Ready** tab for **30 days**, after which they will need to be recalculated and can be found in the **Archive** tab.
 Once an audience is in the archive tab, you can clone and recalculate it.
 Remember that the audience will not be updated in real time.
 If you want to update the audience, you must run the calculation again.